Free Shipping

 Assessment

-Without covering the glass, swirl the beer to release the aroma.
+The best way to detect mercaptan odours in cider is as follows.
+Without covering the glass, swirl the sample to release the aroma.
 Take a single short sniff.
 Repeat as necessary.

 Amount of flavour per capsule